Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Abstract

 \section{Abstract}

 Neural implicit representations are increasingly used to depict 3D shapes owing to their inherent smoothness and compactness, contrasting with traditional discrete representations.
 Yet, the multilayer perceptron (MLP) based neural representation, because of its smooth nature, rounds sharp corners or edges, rendering it unsuitable for representing objects with sharp features like CAD models.
-Moreover, neural implicit representations need long training time and struggle to represent surfaces with open boundaries.
-While previous works address these issues separately, we present a unified neural implicit representation called {\em Patch-Grid}, which fits to complex shapes efficiently, preserves sharp features delineating different patches and can also represent surfaces with open boundaries and thin geometric features.
-The efficiency of {\em Patch-Grid} comes from encoding each patch with a local grid of spatial latent codes and adaptive resolution, called the {\em patch feature volume}, coupled with an MLP decoder mapping grid features to implicit function values.
-The MLP decoder is shared among all the patch feature volumes and pretrained on a broad variety of local surface geometries; given the pretrained and fixed MLP decoder, novel shapes and local updates can be fitted efficiently by optimizing the patch feature volumes with high flexibility and locality.
-The faithful preservation by {\em Patch-Grid} of sharp edges and corners is enabled by constructive solid geometry (CSG) combinations of patches.
-To merge the patches with robust CSG operations to produce sharp features, we propose a {\em merge grid} that embeds the different patch grids in a common octree structure, and forms CSG combinations locally to achieve better robustness than using a global CSG construction.
+Moreover, neural implicit representations need long training times to fit 3D shapes.
+While previous works address these issues separately, we present a unified neural implicit representation called {\em Patch-Grid}, which efficiently fits complex shapes, preserves sharp features delineating different patches, and can also represent surfaces with open boundaries and thin geometric features.

+{\em Patch-Grid} learns a signed distance field (SDF) to approximate an encompassing surface patch of the shape with a learnable patch feature volume.
+To form sharp edges and corners in a CAD model, \textit{Patch-Grid} merges the learned SDFs via the constructive solid geometry (CSG) approach.
+Core to the merging process is a novel {\em merge grid} design that organizes different patch feature volumes in a common octree structure.
+This design choice ensures robust merging of multiple learned SDFs by confining the CSG operations to localized regions.
+Additionally, it drastically reduces the complexity of the CSG operations in each merging cell, allowing the proposed method to be trained in seconds to fit a complex shape at high fidelity.

-Experiments show that our \textit{Patch-Grid} representation accurately captures shapes with complex sharp features, open boundaries and thin geometric features, and outperforms existing learning-based methods in efficiency for surface fitting and local shape updates.
+Experimental results demonstrate that the proposed \textit{Patch-Grid} representation is capable of accurately reconstructing shapes with complex sharp features, open boundaries, and thin geometric elements, achieving state-of-the-art reconstruction quality with high computational efficiency within seconds.